spectivePer/Splits/Planning Docs/Sprint Planning/Sprint Planning 4.md

 ### Summary

 Splits is an app that conveniently splits a bill, receipt, or payment among two or more people.
-Splits allows you to take a picture of your receipt and directly pay participants within the app.
+Splits allows you to take a picture of your receipt, which automatically imports the item descriptions and prices so you can directly pay participants within the app.

 ### Trello Board Link